Darkelf2024/Darkelf-Browser/README.md

 - The scope of tracker/ad lists needs expansion to include newer or lesser-known domains.
 - Some rules are skipped or misapplied in edge cases.
 - Dynamically loaded content or obfuscated ads pose detection challenges.
-- ContextMenu is in the process of being fixed with right-clicking.
 - Hotkeys with Mac have a known issue - Fix in progress.

 ### 2. Suggestions for Improvement